toss/es-git/docs/reference/classes/Index.md

 > **isEmpty**(): `boolean`

-Return `true` is there is no entry in the index
+Return `true` is there is no entry in the index.

 #### Returns